Physics-Regulated Deep Reinforcement Learning: Invariant Embeddings: NN Input Augmentation: Explanations and Example

-The procedure of NN input augmentation is formally described by Algorithm \ref{aug}, which aims to generate the vector of physical features (i.e., node representations) in form of polynomial function.
-The Lines \ref{alg1-5}--\ref{alg1-12} of Algorithm \ref{aug} guarantee that the generated node-representation vector embraces all the non-missing and non-redundant monomials of polynomial function.
-The Line \ref{alg1-16} shows that Algorithm \ref{aug} finally stacks vector with one.
-This operation means a PhyN node will be assigned to be one, and the bias will be thus treated as link weight associated with the nodes.
-As an example shown in Figure \ref{PhyBB}, the nn input augmentation empowers PhyN to well capture core nonlinearities of physical quantities such as kinetic energy ($\triangleq \frac{1}{2}m{v^2}$) and aerodynamic drag force ($\triangleq \frac{1}{2}\rho {v^2}{C_D}A$), that drive the state dynamics of physical systems, and then represent or approxi- \\mate physical knowledge in form of \\ the polynomial function.
+\cref{alg1-16} shows that Algorithm \ref{aug} finally stacks vector with one.
+This operation means a PhyN node will be assigned to be one, and the bias will be thus treated as link weights associated with the nodes of ones.

+As an example shown in Figure \ref{PhyBB}, the NN input augmentation empowers PhyN to capture well core nonlinearities of physical quantities such as kinetic energy ($\triangleq \frac{1}{2}m{v^2}$) and aerodynamic drag force ($\triangleq \frac{1}{2}\rho {v^2}{C_D}A$), that drive the state dynamics of physical systems and then represent or approximate physical knowledge in form of the polynomial function.